woshisimox/Fight-the-Landlord/docs/advanced-bot-roadmap.md

 **MVP delivery**

-1. Export an offline-trained model (logistic regression coefficients or GBDT leaf table) into a JSON/TypeScript module consumable by the front-end runtime.
+1. Export an offline-trained model (logistic regression coefficients, GBDT leaf table, or random forest trees) into a JSON/TypeScript module consumable by the front-end runtime.
-2. Implement a pure-JS inference helper that reconstructs the dot product / tree walk using only standard library math.
+2. Implement pure-JS inference helpers that reconstruct the dot product / tree walk using only standard library math; keep tree walkers generic enough to evaluate both boosted and bagged ensembles.
-3. Add unit tests that feed recorded contexts through the helper to verify parity with the offline evaluation notebook.
+3. Add unit tests that feed recorded contexts through the helper to verify parity with the offline evaluation notebook and to validate that ensemble blending behaves as expected.

 ## Heuristic Beam Search (Width 3–5)